crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

 the symbols describe a unique path.
 The challenge begins with the description of interactions with interfaces within the crust and upper mantle.
-We have introduced two new symbols to existing nomenclature to provide unique descriptions of potential paths.
+We have introduced new symbols to existing nomenclature to provide unique descriptions of potential paths.
 Phase names are constructed from a sequence of symbols and numbers (with no spaces) that either describe the wave type, the interaction a wave makes with an interface, or